dylan-adams-webdev/flashcard-app-assessment/README.md

 A simple React front end that allows users to study using digital flashcards that the user creates.

+### Context

+This project was created as a graded project for [Thinkful](https://thinkful.com) to learn React and React-Router.
+The purpose, besides as a utility to learn the technologies and to assess the ability to construct a web application with multiple screens, is to provide an easy-to-use utility for studying and memorizing information.

 ### Installation

 - Fork and clone this repository to your local machine (main branch)